dora-metrics/pelorus/docs/Development.md

 To simplify it, the repository, all exporters and all helm-charts versions are the same (which follow semantic versioning conventions) and each time one of them is bumped, the others are also bumped.

-Pelorus versions should be bumped anytime a change to exporters code (`exporters` folder), or to helm-charts (`charts` folder) or even to operator code (`pelorus-operator` folder).
+Pelorus versions should be bumped anytime a change to exporters code (`exporters` folder), or to helm-charts (`charts` folder) or even to operator code (`pelorus-operator` folder), is made.
 This is enforced by the project CI.

-### update during development version
+### Update during development version

 After finishing a development change that modified any of the code that requires a version bump, run
 ```